Markakis' 3-run homer gives Braves 8-5 walk-off vs Phillies - Philly

-ATLANTA (AP) - Nick Markakis hit a three-run homer with two out in the ninth inning, capping the Atlanta Braves' comeback from a five-run deficit that rocked the Philadelphia Phillies 8-5 Thursday and ruined the managing debut of Gabe Kapler.
+Markakis delivered a three-run homer with two outs in the ninth inning , capping the Atlanta Braves' historic comeback from a five-run deficit that rocked the Philadelphia Phillies 8-5 Thursday and immediately turned up the heat on their new manager.

-Freddie Freeman and Ozzie Albies also homered for Atlanta, which won with a walk-off hit on opening day for the first time since 1998.
+It was the Braves' biggest rally on opening day since at least 1900, and their first walk-off hit to begin a season since 1998.

+Kapler faced scrutiny for lifting starter Aaron Nola with the Phillies up 5-0 and one out in the sixth inning .
+The youngest opening-day starter for Philadelphia since Dennis Bennett in 1964 had thrown only 68 pitches, surrendering three hits.

 Hector Neris (0-1) gave up an infield hit to Charlie Culberson and an intentional walk to Freeman before Markakis drove a 1-1 pitch over the right-field wall.

-Cesar Hernandez homered for the Phillies, who wasted a strong performance by Aaron Nola - the youngest opening-day starter for the Phillies since Dennis Bennett in 1964.
-Kapler was sure to feel the heat for lifting the 24-year-old Nola in the sixth with a 5-0 lead after just 68 pitches, especially when the bullpen gave it away.
+"We believe in all our pitchers," the manager said.
+"We believe in Hoby Milner's ability to come in and get those two men out.
+All our guys, all our guys who pitched tonight, we have a tremendous level of confidence in."

+Kapler added, "Nola did a tremendous job.
+I told him as much when he came off the mound.
+He knows he was spectacular tonight.
+I can't wait to see him go out for his next start."
-Freeman hit a two-run homer in the sixth and Albies led off with a eighth with another drive into the seats, sparking a three-run inning that tied the game at 5.
-The Phillies contributed greatly, walking two before a terrible defensive sequence by catcher Andrew Knapp.

-He let a pitch graze his glove for a passed ball, caught a break when the ball ricocheted right back to him, only to skip a throw into left field trying to catch Freeman as he took off for third.
+Albies homered leading off the eighth , sparking a three-run inning that tied the game at 5.
+The Phillies contributed greatly, walking two before a terrible defensive sequence by catcher Andrew Knapp .
+He let a pitch graze his glove for a passed ball, caught a break when the ball ricocheted right back to him, only to skip a throw into left field trying to catch Freeman when he took off for third.

-Freeman sprinted home on the error to make it 5-4, and Preston Tucker followed with a run-scoring single to center.
+Freeman sprinted home on the error to make it 5-4, and Preston Tucker followed with a run-scoring single.

-Nola pitched into the sixth inning , leaving with one out and the big lead.
-He wound up being charged with a run while watching from the dugout when Hoby Milner gave up Freeman's two-run shot.

-Julio Teheran started on opening day for the fifth straight year, the most for any Braves pitcher since the team moved to Atlanta in 1966.
-He gave up only four hits over 5 2-3 innings, but wound up being charged with four runs when the bullpen let him down as well.
+Julio Teheran started on opening day for the fifth straight year , the most for any Braves pitcher since the team moved to Atlanta in 1966.
+He gave up only four hits over 5 2-3 innings, including Cesar Hernandez's homer, and wound up being charged with four runs when the bullpen faltered as well.

 The game drew an announced crowd of 40,208, which was nearly 1,000 shy of the listed capacity at 2-year-old SunTrust Park.
 The Braves said it was officially a sellout, even though there were noticeable patches of empty seats throughout the stadium.